-Ginger has been found to increase the secretion of gastric juice and the production of hypochloride.
+Ginger has been found to increase the secretion of gastric juice.
+In fact, ginger can be used for most digestive upsets that involve nausea, vomiting, cramping, abdominal pain, indigestion or diarrhea.
 This means that food is digested more quickly, creating an unfriendly environment for bacteria that could wreak havoc with your stomach and intestines.